The Four Best Travel Walking Shoes for Women

 If you're back-packing, consider carrying spare shoes on the outside of your pack so they can air out and thoroughly dry between wearings.

-See our Girls Packing Tips post for ways to simplify your packing for extended travel.
+See our Women's Packing Tips post for ways to simplify your packing for extended travel, as well as notes on what to wear for comfortable long flights.

 1. It is amazing how many travel bloggers recommend the thing you should cut down on when packing is shoes – three pairs maximum, two if you are really clever.
 It is refreshing to hear from someone else who thinks shoes are important.
 I don’t have to be in the latest style but I do know that the pair I have worn around all day for hours and hours of walking/hiking are just not going to cut it at that nice restaurant for dinner.